LeeAntonV/AIOHTTP-Scraper/README.md

 Hello!
-Me name is Anton and i am beginner Python developer.
-This is my web-scraper project that i used as training in using asyncio library and mainipulating html code to parse data into single filr.
+My name is Anton and i am beginner Python developer.
+This is my web-scraper project that i used as training in using asyncio library and mainipulating html code to parse data into single file.
 Enjoy watching!